sverweij/dependency-cruiser/doc/cli.md

 #### markdown

-> This reporter is _experimental_.
-It's currently as configurable as it is
-> to test out how it works in various contexts a.o.
-GitHub actions action summary's
-> and possibly in a custom action (to show output in a PR, for instance)
->
-> At the moment of writing (2022-06-09) it doesn't support links or show
-> a complete list of all run validations like e.g. the `err-html` reporter does.

-Approximately the same content as the `err-html` reporter, but instead in markdown format.
+Approximately the same content as the `err-html` reporter, but instead in markdown format, which can be useful in a.o.
+GitHub actions action summaries or to show results in a PR - potentially along with the mermaid reporter.
 The markdown reporter is fairly configurable - see the [markdown](./options-reference.md#markdown) section in the options reference for details.

+> As compared to the `err-html` reporter this one doesn't emit links or show
+> a complete list of all run validations.
+If you need that: create a feature
+> request in the dependency-cruiser repo.

 #### html